-The pledge requires the Group to make changes to the way it operates and to reduce its GHG emissions by more than 80% of absolute scope 1+2 emissions, and 24% per FTE of operational scope 3 emissions by 2030 from the 2018 reporting scope.
-In parallel the Group is committed to the compensation of all its residual operational emissions by 2030 through the procurement of credits from carbon removal and sequestration projects.
-This target puts the Group on a pathway to net-zero operations.

-To support the reduction efforts, the Group has set an Internal Carbon Price (ICP), which is charged to all business units annually based on actual emissions at €60 per ton of CO2e (2022).
+The Group's operational GHG emissions reduction target (-30% 2018-2030) is aligned with the trajectory of the Paris Agreement.
+This commitment requires the Group to make changes to the way it operates and to reduce its absolute scope 1 and scope 2 emissions by more than 80%, and its reported operational scope 3 emissions by 24% per FTE by 2030.
+To support the reduction efforts, the Group has set an Internal Carbon Price (ICP), which is charged to all business units annually based on actual emissions at €72 per ton of CO2e (2022).
 This mechanism places a monetary value on operational GHG emissions and is a way to responsibly influence emissions within all business lines, including those related to travel.